EnriqueMG75/classify-message-project/README.md

-# Disaster Response Pipeline Project
+# Classifying Messages Using Machine Learning and NLP
 ### Project Overview:

 This project is about using NLP and Machine Learning to train a model that can classify messages.